santiago26/xmpp-blogging-presentation/presentation.rst

 * with current scheme of entity capabilities negotiating:

-  * if you have one-way presence subscription then only one side is aware about others' capabilities
+  * one-way presence subscription doesn't work
-  * and when we're filtering out the unnecessary events, we just don't know which ones to keep!
-  * because sending server sometimes can't know your caps if you're not the users of the same one
 * solution?

-  * send all the events to receiving server!
+  * send all the events to receiving server and let it decide!
-  * let it decide
-* must be backwards compatible and fallback to the old model for servers that have no support
+* backwards compatible
-* also, allows to control which types of events to receive per-client!
 * implementations **WANTED**.

 ----